Hafsa-Arshad93/javascript-mini-projects/README.md

 ## 🎯 Purpose

-The goal of this repository is to strengthen my JavaScript fundamentals by building practical mini projects, improving problem-solving skills, and documenting my continuous learning journey.
+The purpose of this repository is to improve my JavaScript skills by building projects, practicing concepts, and learning through hands-on experience.

-Happy Coding! 💻🚀
+Thank you for visiting my repository! 💻🚀